fastrgv/RufasCube/README.md

 Unzip the archive.
 On Windows, 7z [www.7-zip.org] works well for this.

 Open a commandline terminal, and cd to the install directory.

 Windows users may type either

-* binw32\rufascube32.exe, or
+* binw32\cube32.exe, or
-* binw64\rufascube64.exe
+* binw64\cube64.exe

-Linux users type "rufascube_gnu" to start the game.
-You may also double click the icon for rufascube_gnu in file manager.
+Linux users type "cube_gnu" to start the game.
+You may also double click the icon for cube_gnu in file manager.

 Mac users note that this game may be initiated in two ways also.
-First, by opening a terminal, navigating to the install-directory, and typing "rufascube_osx" on the command line.
-Second by navigating to the installation directory in Finder and clicking the "rufascube.app" icon named "RufasCube".
+First, by opening a terminal, navigating to the install-directory, and typing "cube_osx" on the command line.
+Second by navigating to the installation directory in Finder and clicking the "cube.app" icon named "RufasCube".
 Note also that a 2-finger-swipe simulates the mouse wheel on a MacBook.

+Likewise for "seven".

 The install-directory should contain a subdirectory named "data".
 It contains shaders and sound data.

-## Running rufascube:
+## Running rufascube(3x3x3),seven(2x2x2):
 -------------------------------------------

 The primary RGB "skin" is based on an RGB color scheme whereby position along X,Y,Z axis determines RGB-color content.